iterative/dvc.org/static/docs/commands-reference/fetch.md

 ## Examples

-To explore `dvc fetch` let's consider a simple workspace with several stages and a few Git tags.
-Then we can see what happens with `git` and `dvc fetch` as we shift from tag to tag.
+To explore `dvc fetch` let's consider a simple pipeline with several stages and a few Git tags.
+Then we can see what happens with `fetch` as we shift from tag to tag with `git`.

 <details>